Syun-Ichi Akasofu: Climate change

-Akasofu does not accept the scientific consensus on climate change that it is anthropogenic.
+Akasofu does not accept the scientific consensus that climate change is mostly anthropogenic.
 In 2006, he testified to the United States Senate Committee on Commerce, Science, and Transportation (Subcommittee on Global Climate Change and Impacts) that “… we have at least two firm scientific indicators that show it is incorrect to conclude that this warming in the continental Arctic is due entirely to the greenhouse effect caused by man.”
 He instead ascribes warming to natural variation and has stated that "… climate change, or temperature, has been rising.
 Somehow the IPCC decided that the increase in the last 100 years is due to the greenhouse effect; however, a significant part of that would be just due to natural change.
 So, even if we spend lots of money on suppressing CO2 release, it wouldn’t do any good, because it’s a natural change."

 Akasofu presented a talk on "Natural Causes of 20th Century Warming: Recovery from the Little Ice Age and Oscillatory Change" at the Heartland Institute's 2nd International Conference on Climate Change in New York (2009).
 In the scientific literature, he claimed that the "rise in global average temperature over the last century has halted since roughly the year 2000, despite the fact that the release of CO2 into the atmosphere is still increasing" and that "this interruption has been caused by the suspension of the near linear (+ 0.5 °C/100 years or 0.05 °C/10 years) temperature increase over the last two centuries, due to recovery from the Little Ice Age".
 These claims were shown to be "not connected to any physical phenomenon; rather ... a result of a simplistic and incorrect curve-fitting operation".
 Global average temperature rose approximately 0.5 °C between 2000 and 2020.

+His conclusions have been criticized for using erroneous data.